graearea/graearea.github.io/index.md

 ### FAQ
 - How heavy are they?
   - 24g with a steel bolt
-- How strong is it
+- How strong is it?
   - Strong enough.
-You're not driving a transit van in steel toecaps.
+You're not driving a transit van in steel toecaps. they're printed with a honeycomb infil and 6 layers of PLA walls. tap them, they sound high pitched.
 - I don't want to take my pedal out.
   - If you cut down an allen key you can probably just about get in there to fit it.
 I've done it twice, but it's a pain in the shoulder.
+Seriously, just take the pedal out for the fitting.
 - I think it's rubbish, I want my money back.
   - OK, send it back and I'll refund you.
 - I want a custom colour.
   - OK.
 It'll cost you another £5
 - I want a custom size width or height
   - OK.
 It'll cost you another £5
-- How tight do I make it.
-Not very.
-Tweak it up a bit, when you hear cracking noises, stop!. use a bit of threalock on the thread. it doesn't take any stress.
+- How tight do I make it?
+  - Not very.
+Tweak it up a bit, when you hear cracking noises, stop!. use a bit of loctite on the thread.
 - Do I need to bolt it?
 Will it friction fit?
   - Maybe.
 I suspect a bit of superglue would fix it in place as the plugs have deep insertion but I haven't tried this.
 - What size do I get?
   - I'm currently sending out a 20mm to SV owners and 10mm & 15mm to S3 owners.
 This may change following feedback.
+- How eco-friendly are they?
+  - apart from the fact your car runs on fermented dinosaurs... the plastic itself is plant-based and it is eventually biodegradeable. the bags I use are 100% recycled and recyclable.
 - I want to give you some feedback
   - please do! just email me.